Thinking about opening up your own Jacksonville food truck?

 My rule is always, identify how much you can profit in 3 months selling food and see if the DIY route will save you more than that amount, and then factor in your time, stress and capabilities.

-If you need a custom-built kitchen that you just can’t find anywhere else, then you’ll have to go the food truck manufacturer/contractor route.
+If you need a custom-built kitchen that you just can’t find anywhere else, then you’ll have to go with a professional food truck builder in Florida.

 There are plenty of people who have been scammed out of $1,000s…don’t be one of them.
 Do your research, talk to people who have already done it, and get their recommendations.